serhii12/Amedus/README.md

 ## Getting Started

+S...please fill this in ....what you need to do to run it...migration...npm run local etc.

 ## Functionality

 The user clicks the 'Order Now' button in the center of the page scrolls down to a menu.
 User can .
 If the form field exceeds 140 characters the counter moves past zero to negative numbers and the counter color changes color to red.